kirupic/TYSSUYA/README.md

 # TYSSUYA
-TYSSUYA is a simple webpage that provides daily examples of Thingы You Should Shove Up Your Ass.
-Has a neat color palette called Catpuccin
+TYSSUYA is a simple webpage that provides daily examples of Things You Should Shove Up Your Ass™.
+Has a neat color palette called Catpuccin.
+Inspired by this YouTube video: https://youtu.be/q1CfGwekTIQ

  ## Current plan:
 - add the 'copy reminder' functionality